TiffanyLG/TG-Cybersecurity--Repository/TG-Project1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat: It is a lightweight shipper for forwarding and centralizing log data usually in instances like kibana.
+- Filebeat: It collects DATA about the file system such as log data and forwards the system logs to an easy to read format.
-- Metricbeat: It is a detailed shipper for metrics whereby it collect amd monitors metrics from your system and servers.
+- Metricbeat: It collects machine METRICS such as CPU usage and uptime.
+It collects metrics from your system and services and makes it easy to monitor specific information about the machines in the network.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: